kristopolous/Coinbase-pro-portfolio-analyzer/README.md

 The asterisks denote when you are at 150% of the last asterisk.
 The buy and sell are NOT independent scales.

 The range covers your history and the price.
 You can also specify a normalization quotient as the second argument.
-There is a tool `history-tour.sh` which allows you to navigate through your non-zero balances with the ',' and '.' keys to go backwards and forwards.
+There is a tool `history-tour.sh` which allows you to navigate through your non-zero balances with

+  * ',' and '.' keys to go backwards and forwards.
+  * 'o' and 'p' to increase and decrease the viewport range.

  It uses the normalization along with an extra feature on the as of yet to be documented `balance.py` tool.

 <img src=https://i.imgur.com/nSyiEfq.png>